 Teaching and Learning Non-negotiables

-A careers programme is being developed in Secondary to cover The Gatesby Benchmarks to support access to work related learning and practical work experience.
+A careers programme has been developed in Secondary to cover The Gatesby Benchmarks to support access to work related learning and practical work experience.
 This is linked into the wider enterprising work and Talentino’s training.

 Teaching British Values